-We are thrilled to announce an exciting public art project coming to the Virginia Beach Oceanfront this summer!
-Our team of dreamers connected with WPA of Norfolk and Rhiza A+D of Portland Oregon to submit the winning proposal for a temporary installation near the new Pepe Gaka mural at the Rudee Loop.
+We are thrilled to announce an exciting public art project coming to the Virginia Beach Oceanfront!
+Our team of dreamers connected with WPA of Norfolk and Rhiza A+D of Portland Oregon to submit the winning proposal for a temporary installation near the new Pepe Gaka mural at Rudee Loop.

 Drawing inspiration from the vivid Walt Whitman poem of the same name, “World Below the Brine” will simulate the ever-changing landscape above and below the water’s surface.
 A canopy that captures wind and sunlight will translate both into a captivating "play of light through the water."
 A tall framework anchored by concrete benches will support a grid of 200 paddles with cast glass counterweights that undulate with the ocean breeze.